 Clients will always have to compare bids from construction companies; therefore, each company must present their estimate costs for the project, as well as detail the project duration.
 After considering bids, the client then selects the best-suited company to execute the project.

 Contractors sometimes work with estimators as part of their company, or they choose to outsource construction estimators.
 The most important thing is for the estimator to be worth their salt.
-They should be able to study blueprints and schematics well, gather information on the project, estimate project duration, materials, and labor accurately.
+They should be able to study blueprints and schematics well, gather information on the project, estimate project duration, materials, and labour accurately.

 It is crucial that clients and other stakeholders in construction projects understand that estimates are subject to change.
 Simply put, estimates are an essential step in the construction process but can be affected by unforeseeable factors.
 For instance, weather changes and market value fluctuations could cause a project to delay or go over budget.